mynlp/pnmt/README.md

 To notify, you should keep the `rnn_size` same with the BERT embedding size which is `768` for bert-base-uncased model, future feature will support a linear transform from bert embedding size to any rnn size, but for now, you can only use the size same with BERT embedding size.

-`copy_attn` means the copy attention, the feature can copy tokens from the source input to the generation, but it is not supported at this moment, but it is a to-do feature which is expected to be finished in several days.
+`copy_attn` means the copy attention, the feature can copy tokens from the source input to the generation.
+You could enable `copy_attn` by setting it to true, but to notify in advance, as the bert tokenizer uses subword tokenization, a whole word is tokenized into combination of subwords, the copy generator is only able to copy these subwords and is not able to copy a whole word, therefore if there are many complex words in you training data, you might need to use `copy_attn` carefully as it might copy subwords.

 ### Using PNMT as ONMT
 Since we only add features to the OpenNMT and most of the code framework remains the same.
 Therefore,  all features of ONMT are supported.